 When It comes to the LAMP environment sometimes it is required to install a custom version of PHP on your server because every repository has its own default version Package.
 In my previous tutorial (How to install PHP and How to set up LAMP stack) we used yum.

-This article, we will compile our own PHP version according to need and by the end of this article, you will b able install any version of PHP(5.6, 5.7 or 7).
+In this article, we will compile our own PHP version according to need and by the end of this article, you will b able to install any version of PHP(5.6, 5.7 or 7).

 Scenario: My Server IP is 192.168.1.188